Obituary of Robert A Holzbacher

 Bob suffered for years before they diagnosed him with Parkinson’s disease which affected every part of his body.
 Bob never complained, and he enjoyed what he had, friends, football, especially the Ohio State Buckeyes.
 He was an avid reader and embraced life.
 If you planned a visit he requested a cheeseburger and milkshake.
 Bob’s body gave out but his mind was sharp as a “tack”.
 We know Bob is in a good place now.
 God got a very good man.

-Graveside services with military honors will take place at 2 p.m., Friday, January 24, 2020 at Bay Pines National Cemetery.To send flowers to the family of Robert Holzbacher, please visit Tribute Store
+Graveside services with military honors will take place at 2 p.m., Friday, January 24, 2020 at Bay Pines National Cemetery.To send flowers to the family or plant a tree in memory of Robert Holzbacher, please visit Tribute Store